Frequently Asked Questions

 Apartment buildings owned by a single owner or entity are subject to the point of sale, building or remodeling, and water meter triggers of the Regional PSL Ordinance, similar to single family homes and commercial properties.
 Condominiums and complexes that have a private sewer lateral system in excess of 1,000 lineal feet are subject to separate requirements for complying with the Regional PSL Ordinance.
 Guidelines for properties with more than 1,000 feet of laterals and Guidelines for Condominiums and Other Common Interest Properties are available on the Guidelines and Resources page.

 Yes.
 HOAs are now required to submit an official Statement of Responsibility (consistent with the CC&Rs) whether the HOA has responsibility for the PSL maintenance or not.
 For any portions of the PSLs under maintenance responsibility of an HOA, the HOA must test and complete repairs on all of these laterals by July 12, 2021.
+Because this deadline has passed, all HOAs with maintenance responsibility for PSLs are required to obtain certification as soon as possible to avoid enforcement.

 If the individual owner is responsible for the PSL per the CC&Rs, then lateral work must be done upon property sale, construction or remodeling in excess of $100,000 or when increasing or decreasing water meter size.